Unlicense

 The Unlicense is a public domain equivalent license for software which provides a public domain waiver with a fall-back public-domain-like license, similar to the CC Zero for cultural works.
 It includes language used in earlier software projects and has a focus on an anti-copyright message.

 License terms

 The text of the Unlicense is as follows:

+This is free and unencumbered software released into the public domain.